WardCunningham/search/demo/linux.md

 </details>

-Now you can try to run the wiki.
+You can now try to run the wiki.

 ```
 wiki --data "${PWD}" --config "${PWD}/config.json"